Third-level student fees and charges

 EU fees

-If you do not qualify for free fees, you may still be eligible for EU fee rates.
 EU fee rates are set by each individual third-level educational institution.
 You should contact the one you are interested in to find out about the EU fee rate and whether you qualify.

 Some examples of when people might qualify for an EU fee rate include:

-• You originally qualified for free fees and are now repeating a year that you failed.
+- You originally qualified for free fees and are now repeating a year that you failed.

-• You do not fulfil any of the nationality and immigration status criteria listed above but have been tax resident for a number of years in an EEA member state or Switzerland (however, as the third-level institutions are autonomous bodies, this is at the discretion of the institution concerned)
+- You do not fulfil any of the nationality and immigration status criteria listed above but have been tax resident for a number of years in an EEA member state or Switzerland (however, as the third-level institutions are autonomous bodies, this is at the discretion of the institution concerned).

-An Irish, EU, EEA or Swiss student who has spent at least 5 years in primary school or second-level school in Ireland can avail of EU fee rates.
+An EU, EEA or Swiss student who has spent at least 5 years in primary school or post-primary school in Ireland can avail of EU fee rates.
+If you do not qualify for EU fees, you can be charged non-EU fees.

 Student contribution

-The maximum rate of the student contribution for the academic year 2023-2024 was €3,000.
+The maximum rate of the student contribution for the academic year 2024-2025 was €2,000 (reduced from €3,000 as part of Budget 2025).
+The maximum rate of the student contribution for the academic year 2025-2026 is €3,000.

 Student grants